UltraEngine/Documentation/Programming Reference/C++/Object/Self.md

 ### Return Value

-Returns a shared pointer to the object.
+Returns a shared pointer to this object.

 ### Remarks